Need to see some street cred?

 I became a professor - a job I maintain.
 I learned about virtual teaching and learning and now teach nearly exclusively online.
 Know that I helped to start online programs at my university and have dedicated these past years to perfecting my craft.
 I care about student metrics - numbers, yes, but words also.
 Student reviews drive me to be a better professor.
 Take a class with me and see for yourself.

 I am a former dean having worked in administration for nearly a decade.
 I like to joke that as a communication professor I maintain ties to science.
-I perform brain surgery as a professor (figuratively not literally) and I've dove with sharks as a dean (figurately not literally, though that line was blurrier).
+I perform brain surgery as a professor (figuratively not literally) and I've swum with sharks as a dean (figurately not literally, though that line was blurrier).

 I also love to travel and love to expose people to cultures different from our own.
 I am a founding member and current board member of Embrace It Africa and take students to Uganda, Africa to work with a small community related to health care, microfinance and women's empowerment.